 Many motels and tourist courts have been torn down to make way for suburban sprawl.
 But some still do survive as neat, clean, affordable havens along New England’s mountains and beaches.

 But how did the ubiquitous roadside motel rise – and fall – so fast?

 His cousin, Franklin, created the Civilian Conservation Corps in 1933, which built campgrounds around the country, including two at Acadia National Park.
 As with other campsites on federal lands, they provided picnic grounds, tent space, restrooms and running water.

 “The first public campgrounds in the United States were nothing more than large, dedicated clearings, free of trees, within which to concentrate groups of tourists,” wrote Martin Hogue in A Short History of the Campsite.

 Then along came the trailer, and with it a bad reputation.
-People complained about the loose morals, the littering and the noise that ‘tin can tourists’ brought with them.
-One postcard described the tin can tourists as ‘with one shirt and a $20 bill — and they didn’t change either.’
+People complained about the loose morals, the littering and the noise that “tin can tourists” brought with them.
+One postcard described the tin can tourists as having “one shirt and a $20 bill — and they didn’t change either.”

 Cabin Camps and Tourist Courts

 The cabin camp emerged as America’s highway network grew along with the population.
-According to Smithsonian Magazine, farmers and other businesspeople made a deal with an oil company, put up a gas pump and built a few shacks.
+According to Smithsonian Magazine, farmers and other businesspeople would make deals with an oil company, put up a gas pump and built a few shacks.
 The cabin camps weren’t exactly luxe.
 Often dingy, they usually lacked running water or electricity.

 By the 1930s a homier alternative became popular: the cottage court, also known as the tourist court.
 More expensive than the cabin camps, they had indoor plumbing and electricity.
 They were mom-and-pop affairs, with a shared lawn and cottages decorated with standard themes.

 Motels didn’t always accept all comers.
 For African-Americans, travel was a challenge.
 Many carried the Negro Motorists Green Book, a guide to accommodations that didn’t threaten embarrassment or danger.